NicolaPicciafuoco/SoftwareSecurity_blockchain/README.md

 #### Creating a Super User

-In order to troubleshoot the server, you might want to create a Django super user to better debug the application.
+In order to test out the server, you might want to create a Django super user to better debug the application.

 To do so, access the `web` shell like in the above section and run the following command: